Electromagnetic radiation: Properties

-EM radiation exhibits both wave properties and particle properties at the same time (see wave-particle duality).
+EM radiation exhibits both wave properties and particle properties at the same time (known as wave–particle duality).
 Both wave and particle characteristics have been confirmed in many experiments.
 Wave characteristics are more apparent when EM radiation is measured over relatively large timescales and over large distances while particle characteristics are more evident when measuring small timescales and distances.
 For example, when electromagnetic radiation is absorbed by matter, particle-like properties will be more obvious when the average number of photons in the cube of the relevant wavelength is much smaller than 1.
 It is not so difficult to experimentally observe non-uniform deposition of energy when light is absorbed, however this alone is not evidence of "particulate" behavior.
 Rather, it reflects the quantum nature of matter.
-Demonstrating that the light itself is quantized, not merely its interaction with matter, is a more subtle affair.
+A quantum theory of the interaction between electromagnetic radiation and matter such as electrons is described by the theory of quantum electrodynamics.

+Electromagnetic waves can be polarized, reflected, refracted, or diffracted, and can interfere with each other.
 Some experiments display both the wave and particle natures of electromagnetic waves, such as the self-interference of a single photon.
-When a single photon is sent through an interferometer, it passes through both paths, interfering with itself, as waves do, yet is detected by a photomultiplier or other sensitive detector only once.
+When a low intensity light is sent through an interferometer it will be detected by a photomultiplier or other sensitive detector only along one arm of the device, consistent with particle properties, and yet the accumulated effect of many such detections will be interference consistent with wave properties.

-A quantum theory of the interaction between electromagnetic radiation and matter such as electrons is described by the theory of quantum electrodynamics.

-Electromagnetic waves can be polarized, reflected, refracted, diffracted or interfere with each other.